D-Lite: Navigation-Oriented Compression of 3D Scene Graphs for Multi-Robot Collaboration: Experiments

 The combinatorial nature of problem~\eqref{eq:optimization-problem} makes the ILP solver impractical in robotic applications: for the long runs, the calculation of Optimum did not finish within an hour.

-In all scenarios, robot $ \robotQuery $ is able to reach the navigation goal using the compressed \dsgshortname output by \name.
+In all scenarios, robot $ \robotQuery $ reaches the goal using the compressed \dsgshortname output by \name.
 The simulated mission time is at times faster on the compressed graph compared to the full \dsgshortname because the former has fewer waypoints: a sparser list of waypoints in a less cluttered space can actually yield faster navigation.
-The different performance of \namebu and \nametd is due to the different abstraction mechanisms, whereby the path-wise node compression in the former enjoys finer granularity and usually yields better performance.
-Discrepancies between nominal and simulated mission times are due to local navigation, whose exploration time is difficult to estimate \textit{a priori}, but may be reliably estimated by the robot while building the \dsgshortname online.
-Our approach always outperforms IB in terms of both nominal and simulated mission times. \reviseral{IB is also unable to produce a compressed \dsgshortname that preserves the necessary connectivity for the long1 case.} Specifically, the navigation planned on the compressed \dsgshortname generated by \namebu is only a minute longer than the optimal path planned on the full \dsgshortname.
+The different performance of \namebu and \nametd is due to the different abstraction mechanisms, whereby the path-wise node compression in the former yields finer granularity and usually better performance.
+Discrepancies between nominal and simulated mission times are due to local navigation, whose exploration time is difficult to estimate \textit{a posteriori} from the full \dsgshortname. \name always outperforms IB in terms of both nominal and simulated mission times.
+Specifically, the navigation planned on the compressed \dsgshortname produced by \namebu is only a minute longer than the optimal path on the original \dsgshortname. \reviseral{IB is also unable to find a compressed \dsgshortname that preserves the necessary connectivity for the long1 case.}

 \revise{ \myParagraph{Ablation study} We compare distortion and number of nodes on the shortest paths between terminal nodes, for increasing number of terminal nodes and increasing budget constraints in~\autoref{fig:shortest_path_compare}.
 The shortest paths are optimal in terms of navigation performance (no distortion, top row), but easily violate the communication constraints (exceeding the budget, bottom row).
 On the other hand, \namebu and \nametd trade-off the path lengths between the terminal nodes to meet the budget constraint, and as we relax the latter, the distortion decreases.
 For the case with a budget of 150 nodes (last column), \namebu and \nametd obtain the same results, since the initial spanner already satisfies the budget constraint.}